-1.72 The statutory guidance to the TMA 2004 strongly recommends that enforcement authorities produce an annual report about their on-street and off-street enforcement activities within six months of the end of each financial year.
+- 1.70 Reporting is an important part of accountability and the TMA 2004 clearly defines the Council's obligation to produce an annual report.
+The transparency which this report is intended to provide should help the public understand issues of parking enforcement.
+The monitoring in the report also provides councils with management information that helps in evaluating performance and identifying areas for improvement. - 1.71 The statutory guidance to the TMA 2004 strongly recommends that enforcement authorities produce an annual report about their on-street and off-street enforcement activities within six months of the end of each financial year.
 The report should be published and as a minimum it should cover the financial statistical data, along with relevant targets.
-The most recent parking financial report is available on the Council's website (www.hackney.gov.uk/parking).
+The most recent parking financial report is available on the Council's website (https://hackney.gov.uk/menu/#parking-and-transport).
 The Code of Recommended Practice for Local Authorities on Data Transparency updated in 201415 expanded the reporting requirements to include off-street income and number of parking spaces.